10 prerequisites for a great board strategy day

 - Clear prioritisation, communication and monitoring of the strategy will be required if the strategy is to come to life and be executed well.

-Boards and executives can complete Board Benchmarking’s strategy effectiveness survey to help them get aligned about their collective strengths and weaknesses in relation to strategy.
-The survey comprises 24 best practice strategy survey items and can be completed in less than 5 minutes.
+Boards and executives can complete Board Benchmarking’s Strategy Effectiveness Survey to help them get aligned about their collective strengths and weaknesses in relation to strategy.
+The survey comprises 30 best practice strategy survey items and can be completed in around 10 minutes.
 The resulting report will make clear the board and executive team’s collective strengths in relation to strategy and where improvements need to be made.

-DON’T start the strategy process without understanding your board’s strengths and weaknesses in relation to strategy.
+DON’T start the strategy process without understanding your organisation’s strengths and weaknesses in relation to strategy.

 3. Continually engage the board in the planning process